Fraccs/dotfiles/README.md

 ```

 Each of the 3 negations is needed because git in order to reach files inside `.config/nvim/`, must be able to reach `.config/nvim` first, and in order to reach `.config/nvim`, it must be able to reach `.config` first.

+#### Different devices with different needs

+> What if you had multiple devices where you'd like to use your dotfiles, but those devices (*because of their nature*) had slightly different needs from one another?

+My current situation: my two main devices are a Huawei laptop (let's call it `laptop` from now on), and a tower desktop (from now on `desktop`).
+They both are single-boot Debian 12 installations and I'd like to use my dotfiles on both of them.

+*Well...
+"What's the problem?"*

+Problems start arising when, for instance, your devices have very different screen resolutions (like mine).

+The simplest way to explain this is the `kitty.conf` file: on `desktop` kitty works completely fine with `font_size 11.0` (same as the system's font size) whereas on `laptop` the minimum `font_size` to have an enjoyable experience is `15.0`.

+*You see where I'm going with this...*

+Some config files can be somewhat different based on what system they are being used on.
+Of course I had to find a convenient way to make this all work without betraying the philosophy of this repository: **one clone and you're done**.

+The solution I came up with leverages symlinks and git hooks, to be precise the `post-checkout` hook.
+Instead of a single `kitty.conf` file, I created `kitty.desktop.conf` and `kitty.laptop.conf`, then, when the repository is cloned, the `post-checkout` hook runs a script that creates the correct symlink (named `kitty.conf`) that points to either `kitty.desktop.conf` or `kitty.laptop.conf` depending on the `hostname` of the machine where the clone happened.

 ### First clone guide